 Indian court upholds ban on hijab in schools and colleges in Karnataka

-Five petitions filed challenging lower court’s order banning religious clothing in schools and colleges
+An Indian court has upheld a ban on hijabs in schools and colleges in the southern state of Karnataka, an order that several activists and citizens slammed as “disappointing”.

-An Indian court has upheld an order that banned wearing hijabs in schools and colleges in the southern state of Karnataka.
+The Karnataka high court dismissed the five petitions that had been filed by dozens of students against the ban on hijabs in schools and colleges.

-In its ruling on Tuesday, the Karnataka high court said: "Wearing Hijab not an essential religious practice."
+The students said in their petitions that wearing the hijab was a fundamental right guaranteed under India’s constitution and essential practice of Islam.

 Register for free to continue reading